vignkri/vignesh/content/posts/building-data-teams.md

 At this point, there is a strong foundation in a data team and a cultural support that allows the data team to ask questions and help in improving internal decision making.
 This foundation would lead into specific operational actions that data teams of slightly higher complexity need to implement: data lineage, data quality verifications, automated analytics, and feature stores.
 These are topics for another rainy day.

-Thanks to Rohit Sharma (LinkedIn) and Morten Badensoe (LinkedIn) for discussions and help in formulating and refining this blog post.
+Thanks to [Rohit Sharma](https://www.linkedin.com/in/r0hit/) and [Morten Badensoe](https://www.linkedin.com/in/mortenbadensoe/) for the discussions that helped in formulating and refining this blog post.

-## References

-[1] The sheer size and choices available to do any particular thing is crazy: http://46eybw2v1nh52oe80d3bi91u-wpengine.netdna-ssl.com/wp-content/uploads/2021/12/Data-and-AI-Landscape-2021-v3-small.jpg

-[2] Stefania Olafsdottir, Don’t hire a data engineer yet, Coalesce 2021:  https://coalesce.getdbt.com/talks/dont-hire-a-data-engineer-yet/

-[3] LocallyOptimistic - The next big challenge for data is organization: https://locallyoptimistic.com/post/the-next-big-challenge-for-data-is-organizational/

-[4] What is the modern data stack: https://www.analytics8.com/blog/what-is-the-modern-data-stack-and-why-should-you-be-excited-about-it/#